tarantool/tarantool/changelogs/unreleased/publish-doxygen-doc.md

 ## feature/doxygen

-* Doxygen API documentation published automatically on every merge to master branch.
+* Doxygen module API documentation is now published automatically on every merge to the `master` branch.